Tuesday, February 16, 2016

-The IUP Spring 2015 Career Fair provides an opportunity for students to explore jobs and internship opportunities in criminology, summer employment, government, and public service.
+The IUP Spring 2016 Career Fair provides an opportunity for students to explore jobs and internship opportunities in criminology, summer employment, government, and public service.
 The fair is open to employers in all fields seeking students from any of IUP’s more than 175 academic majors and certificate programs for full-time, part-time, seasonal, and internship employment.
-The Spring 2015 Career Fair combines the Summer Employment & Internship Fair and the Public Service Career Fair.

 Dress Casual but Neat

 Your meeting with company representatives at the fair is your first impression to the rest of the company.
 If you do not impress them the first time you meet, you may not get a second chance.
 Plan in advance what you are going to wear, and be sure everything is neat, clean, and pressed.
 Simple and conservative attire is usually best.